iliocatallo/notes/structural-free.md

 t2 = Branch (Binary (Branch (Unary (Leaf 7))) (Leaf 8))
 ```

-As shown, both `t1` and `t2` are trees whose internal nodes are determined by `Node`, and whose leafs retain a value of type `Integer`.
+As shown, both `t1` and `t2` are trees whose internal nodes are determined by `Node`, and whose leaves retain a value of type `Integer`.

 ## Recovering monadic facilities
 The changes we implemented in `Tree` call for changes also in the corresponding `Monad` instance.
 For convenience, let us repeat the original definition: